kaizoku73/Resono/README.md

 ## 🔬 How It Works

 ### 1. **Message Preparation**
-- Input text is padded to 100 characters using `~` delimiter
+- Input text is padded to 100 characters using white spaces
 - Message is encrypted using AES-256 in EAX mode
 - Length prefix and CRC32 checksum are added for integrity